 Posted by: David Scott

-business and IT solutions, business solutions, business-technology weave, CMS, content management system, data breach, data breaching, data compromise, data theft, eCulture, ID theft, IT security, IT solutions, stolen identity, university of wisconsin
+business and IT solutions, business security, business solutions, business-technology weave, CMS, content management system, data breach, data breaching, data compromise, data theft, eCulture, ID theft, IT security, IT solutions, stolen identity, university of wisconsin

 I see where the University of Wisconsin–Madison campus had a recent breach necessitating the contact of 60,000 people (according to the Milwaukee Journal Sentinel).
 There are interesting twists to this particular breach.